cloudant-labs/emilio/README.md

 ---

 * 4xx import/export
-    * 401 imports used
     * 410 exports grouped incorrectly
-    * 411 second group not gen behavior
-    * 420 private functions mixed with exported functions
+    * 411 gen functions not exported first or second
+    * 412 gen functions not ordered correctly
-    * 421 function order does not match export order
+    * 420 function order does not match export order
+    * 421 private functions mixed with exported functions

 * 6xx Anti-patterns
     * 601 _Variable used